AmeerHeiba/Node-JWT-auth-sys/README.md

 Node.js Authentication and User Management API Description
-This is a Node.js application providing authentication and user management functionalities.
-The app uses Express.js for routing, Sequelize ORM for MySQL database interaction, and SendGrid for email notifications.
-It includes endpoints for user registration, login, password reset, and profile management, along with admin functionalities to fetch user details.
+This Node.js application provides robust authentication and user management functionalities.
+It uses Express.js for routing, Sequelize ORM for MySQL database interaction, and SendGrid for email notifications.
+The API includes endpoints for user registration, login, password reset, and profile management, along with admin functionalities to fetch user details.

 Features
 User Registration: Allows new users to register.